-Upgrade your trusty utility belt to gain an additional +1 bonus for those times when you need the right tool at the right moment.
+Upgrade your trusty utility belt to gain an additional +1 bonus for those times when you need a thingy-ma-bob, it's bound it be in your belt.

 You can understand and repair most technologies, regardless of their origin or complexity.